-1.1 The Additional Needs Department (AND)
+1.1 The SEND/Additional Needs Department.

-- The ethos of the AND is one of empathy, understanding, and encouragement and to raise pupil's self-esteem.
-Our aim is to encourage pupils to gain confidence and to believe in themselves. - The AND supports all staff in developing different learning styles training sessions focus on multi-sensory approaches to teaching and learning. - We are aware that pupils must be given the chance to demonstrate their competence and attainment through appropriate means.
-The AND helps to provide equipment and support for pupils with communication, language and literacy difficulties. - HLTA's are encouraged to assess pupils understanding, to ensure that they are able to access the curriculum and are making suitable progress.
+- The ethos of the SEND team is one of empathy, understanding, and encouragement in raising a pupil's level of confidence, self-esteem and resilience.
+Our aim is to encourage pupils to gain belief in their own ability. - The SEND team supports all staff in developing different learning styles training sessions focus on multi-sensory approaches to teaching and learning. - We are aware that pupils must be given the chance to demonstrate their competence and attainment through appropriate means.
+The SEND team helps to provide equipment and support for pupils with communication, Interaction, cognition and learning, social emotional and mental health, as well as physical and sensory difficulties. - HLTA's are encouraged to assess pupils understanding, to ensure that they are able to access the curriculum and are making suitable progress.
+They observe classroom routines and liaise with the SENDCo where appropriate.

-At Kingstone High School, the AND will work with all staff to encourage and promote an emotionally literate approach to pupils which will;
+At Kingstone High School, the SEND team will work with all staff to encourage and promote an emotionally literate approach to pupils which will;

-- a) Create an effective, warm and safe learning environment. - b) Use empathy and understanding to motivate and interest pupils to maximise their learning. - c) Use teaching approaches which remove barriers to learning to provide equality of opportunity for all. - d) Use assessments that are appropriate to pupils with additional needs. - e) Encourage pupils to participate fully in classroom discussions, oral questioning including discussing each other's work (unless deemed inappropriate)
+- a.
+Create an effective, warm and safe learning environment. - b.
+Use empathy and understanding to motivate and interest pupils to maximise their learning. - c.
+Use teaching approaches which remove barriers to learning to provide equality of opportunity for all. - d.
+Use assessments that are appropriate to pupils with additional needs. - e.
+Encourage pupils to participate fully in classroom discussions, oral questioning including discussing each other's work (unless deemed inappropriate). - f.
+Follow the whole school model of Behaviour support.

-1.2 Overcoming Potential Barriers to Learning /Assessment

-The systems which have been put into place include:
+1.2 Overcoming Potential Barriers to Learning /Assessment The systems that have been put into place include:

-• HLTA support for EHCP (formally statemented) pupils for all agreed subjects.

-- One to one HLTA support and withdrawal from lesson where appropriate. - Literacy support group (spelling, reading, writing and thinking skills). - Numeracy support group. - Emotional literacy, anger management and conversation groups. - Pastoral Support Plans (PSP's), flexible to meet the needs of the individual at risk of exclusion.
-These pupils often take part or support the above activities. - Support with coursework and revision at KS4 - Homework club held every Tuesday and Wednesday in the HUB. - For pupils with physical disabilities, (e.g. cerebral palsy), we ensure they are supported by a HLTA or appropriate equipment. - Appropriate training: the HLTA's are fully aware of the need to help individual pupils to manage their emotions, and how stress and anxiety can be major barriers to learning. - Pupils are observed by HLTA's and any difficulties or areas of concern are reported back to the AND.
+- HLTA support for EHCP pupils for all agreed subjects. - One to one HLTA support and withdrawal from lesson where appropriate. - Literacy support group (Fresh Start phonics, spelling, reading, writing and processing skills, dyslexia and dyscalculia support). - · Numeracy support groups. - Emotional literacy, anger management and conversation groups. - Thrive support - Pastoral Support Plans for pupils on a part time timetable (PSPs), flexible to meet the needs of the individuals in agreement with the Local Authority.
+These pupils often take part in or supported through the above activities. - Support with coursework and revision at KS4. - For pupils with physical disabilities, (e.g. cerebral palsy), we ensure they are supported by a HLTA and/or appropriate equipment. - Appropriate training: the HLTA's are fully aware of the need to help individual pupils to manage their emotions, and how stress and anxiety can be major barriers to learning. - Pupils are observed by HLTA's and any difficulties or areas of concern are reported back to the SENDCo.